mikesamuel/attack-review-testbed/README.md

 PR's reviewers.
 Attacks against hardware used to review or approve your sneaky PRs are out of bounds.

-Attacks against github.com and its code review applications are out of bounds.
+Attacks against GitHub and its code review applications are out of bounds.

 Submitting malicious code to dependencies of the attack-review-testbed is out of bounds.

-Generally, attackers and defenders should treat one another in a collegial manner.
-See the [JS Foundation COC][JSF COC] if you're unsure what that means.
+Attackers and defenders should treat one another in a collegial manner.
+See the [JS Foundation code of conduct][JSF COC] if you're unsure what that means.

 ## Reporting and verifying a breach     <a name="hdr-reporting-and-verifying-a-breach"></a>